-It’s resolution season and social media timelines are flooded with articles about self-improvement and the value of goal setting for 2021.
+It’s resolution season and social media timelines are flooded with articles about self-improvement, financial planning, and the value of goal setting for 2021.

 One article that caught my eye today compared planning for retirement (a common resolution) with preparing for endurance races like marathons & triathlons (a personal passion).
 The article was filled with several thought-provoking metaphors, such as: